maths/moodle-qtype_stack/doc/en/Authoring/Question_blocks.md

     [[ comment ]] Place comments here which will not appear to students. [[/ comment ]]

+Note that, in it’s current form the comment block requires that the contents are syntactically correct so no mismatched blocks are possible inside comments.
+(We intend to change this in the future.)

 ## Empty blocks ##

 Some blocks do not have content.
 For example, the `[[ define x='1' /]]` block above does not include content.